top of page

 Me running!

-For this trail marathon race review I am going to break it down into separate parts:
+For this trail marathon race review, I am going to break it down into 3 separate sections.
+So, click below to jump to the part you want to read:

 Race preparations

-A lot of people often want to know what supplements and gels etc. people use for marathons so incase your interested I'll list them here.
+A lot of people often want to know what supplements and gels etc. people use for marathons so in case you are interested I'll list them here.

 Supplements